CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv4-unicast enable</h>

-Turns IPv4 on or off for the BGP peer group.
+Turns IPv4 on or off for the BGP peer group in the specified VRF.
 The default setting is `off`.

 ### Command Syntax